-Choral rehearsal tracks, for many of us, have been indispensable throughout the pandemic, but I believe they will play an even greater role moving forward, post pandemic.
+Choral rehearsal tracks, for many of us, have been indispensable throughout the pandemic.
+With that said, I believe they will play an even greater role moving forward, post pandemic.
 I think choral rehearsal tracks are here to stay and could revolutionize the traditional choral program, provided they are used in conjunction with continued training in vocal technique, aural skill development, and sight-singing.

 Web-based programs such as Sight Reading Factory (the program Choral Clarity endorses), are amazing tools for maximizing in-class sight-singing while using limited rehearsal time.
 Additionally, Sight Reading Factory allows the opportunity to create customized homework assignments so our students can further develop their skills at home (check out Chris Munce’s Choralosophy podcast episode on this topic).

 Yes, any singer will be better prepared with their choral repertoire by listening to a professional choral rehearsal track but the students who will most effectively benefit are the ones who are on their way toward developing those aforementioned skills.
 As these singers engage with a choral rehearsal track, they will likely use their vocal technique, ear-training skills, and sight-singing skills to recognize pitch relationships and decode the provided information on the written sheet music (notes, rhythms, accents, dynamics, phrasing, etc).
-If students aren’t developing these fundamental skills, the rehearsal tracks may become a note-plunking crutch and, in turn, lessen the effectiveness and impact of daily rehearsals, as singers may perceive the “real” information from the tracks and not from us.
+If students aren’t developing these fundamental skills, the rehearsal tracks may become a note-plunking crutch.
+In turn, this can lessen the effectiveness and impact of daily rehearsals.
+This may happen as singers could perceive the “real” information from the tracks rather than from us.

-I believe, moving forward, more and more successful choral programs will make choral rehearsal tracks an integral part of their choral curriculum.
-Rehearsal tracks are already a standard learning tool in the world of contemporary A-Cappella, a deeply intertwined field that is constantly evolving.
-In fact, much of what contemporary A-Cappella has already been doing is trickling back into the choral world, and I’m loving this choral evolution.
+I believe, moving forward, more and more choral programs will make choral rehearsal tracks an integral part of their curriculum.
+Choral rehearsal tracks are already a standard learning tool in the world of contemporary a-cappella, a deeply intertwined field that is constantly evolving.
+In fact, much of what contemporary a-cappella has already been doing is trickling back into the choral world, and I’m loving this choral evolution.

 Here are the 6 reasons why choral rehearsal track usage should spread AFTER covid:

-1. They are an amazing home practice tool for differentiated instruction
+1. Choral rehearsal tracks are an amazing home practice tool for differentiated instruction

 Depending on the choral rehearsal track company you use, there are many different ways to differentiate practice at home.
 Here are 4 different ways students can utilize rehearsal tracks.
 I will be describing this further in my next blog post.